 Neither system is foolproof, particularly the beaded nets, but they are saving animal lives, and their existence makes us, me at least, look forward to other such innovations to help other animals affected by humans—Bees perhaps?

-One thought on “Saving Birds and Porpoises”
+One response to “Saving Birds and Porpoises”